zyy-cn/darknet_interface/README.md

 #### Step 2.
 Clone this repository beside the darknet you just cloned
 ```
-$ git clone https://github.com/zyy-cn/darknet_library.git darknet_library
+$ git clone https://github.com/zyy-cn/darknet_interface.git darknet_interface
-$ cd darknet_library/src
+$ cd darknet_interface/src
 $ chmod 777 *
 $ ./gcc.sh
 $ cd ..
 ```
-after do this you can get "libdetector.so" in darknet_library/lib.
+after do this you can get "libdetector.so" in darknet_interface/lib.
 Note that your must compile and install OPENCV firstly and set $OPENCV_INCLUDE_PATH and $OPENCV_LIB_PATH variants in "gcc.sh" currectly if you want to use it.
 If you decide to use your GPU and CUDNN on step 1, "IS_USE_GPU" and "IS_USE_CUDNN" should be set to "1" correspondingly, and "0" if not.

 #### step 3.
 Run demo